BROOKLYN SAVVY

 #119 Jodie Patterson

-Brooklyn Savvy meets with former hair of the Human Rights Campaign Jodi Patterson to discuss what it's like to raise transgender, and gender fluid children. this episode of Brooklyn Savvy.
+Brooklyn Savvy meets with former chair of the Human Rights Campaign Jodie Patterson to discuss what it takes to raise transgender and gender-fluid children.

 Cast: Toni Williams, Kristina Newman Scott, Dr. Maria DeLongoria, Phyllis White Thorne